 Trip planning technology (the integration of transit route and schedule data on a map) enables riders to determine how they can utilize transit to go between points A and B. How can your agency bring trip planning technology onto your website?
 It may seem complicated, but you might find the information you already collect moves your agency one step closer to having that technology.

 GTFS Builder helps you complete the final steps.
-National RTAP partnered with the Marcy Jaffe Company (MJC) to bring you GTFS Builder - a free web-based application to help you create GTFS files to post on trip planning websites such as Google Transit.
+National RTAP partnered with Transnnovation Inc. to bring you GTFS Builder - a free web-based application to help you create GTFS files to post on trip planning websites such as Google Transit.
 Check out the Why GTFS?
 Technical Brief and go to the National RTAP Support Center to learn more about how to get started.

 - Extensive library of short videos that walk you through each step of the process